sheerid/getting-started/recipes/recipe-02-verify-student-asset-upload.md

 ### Request upload token

 To upload an asset attached to a request, you need an upload token.
-You should use our API call to request this prior to presenting the form for image selection.
+You should use our API to request this prior to presenting the form for image selection.

     curl -3 -H "Authorization: Bearer 36ec91954e67a9301bf7ae469d1862bc" \
         -d "requestId=50eccf8f84aeb02868250824" https://services.sheerid.com/rest/0.5/asset/token